justinquedible/Chat-With-Me/README.md

-# Omegle-App
+# ChatWithMe

-Lets strangers or people nearby to chat with each other.
+A mobile and webapp to let strangers or people nearby to chat with each other.

 ---